aaron-xichen/cnn-lstm-ctc/README.md

-This repository is only for study, please *do not* use for commercial.
-Also currently CNN module is not
+- This repository is only for study, please **do not** use for commercial.

 # Theano implementation of LSTM and CTC
 - Support GPU accelaration.
 (Only when the model is complicated enough the GPU acceleration can be seen)
 - Support LogCTC, which prevents from overflow issue
 - Support batch training, which means that different width of images can be packed into a single mini-batch
 - Support prediction alone script, useful to test and release.
-- Currently no support CNN feature extraction, as there are plenty framework to do so.
+- Currently not support CNN feature extraction, as there are plenty framework to do so.
 Raw pixel features in gray scale are feed directly into LSTM and CTC layers.

 # Data format
 - **x** is a list of images.
 The size of each image should have identical height, and the width varies.